DevExpress/testcafe-angular-selectors/README.md

 This module includes separate helpers for AngularJS(1.x) and Angular(2+) applications.

-See the following topic for more details:
+See the following topics for more details:
 * [AngularJS(1.x) Selector extentions](./angularJS-selector.md)
 * [Angular(2+) Selector extentions](./angular-selector.md)